pojntfx/webnetes-book/src/reference/resources-yaml.md

   uri: 83db73bb4b044a05df306330e421b2e3d38849e4
 ```

-A file references a file seeded using WebTorrent in a [repository](#repository) using the `uri` field, which can be either a BitTorrent info hash or a magnet link.
+A file references a file seeded using WebTorrent in a [repository](#repository).
+It has the following fields:

+- `repository`: The [repository](#repository) to which the file should be added
+- `uri`: The magnet link or info hash of the file to add

 ## Arguments